 To correct the information you have provided or to claim an adjustment, fill in all the lines of the section to which you have made changes.

 Report the income in euros and cents.
 If the income was paid in a currency other than euros, convert the income and income taxes (if any) into euros using the exchange rate for the transaction date.
 You can also use the average exchange rate published by the ECB.

-Check the average exchange rate for the tax year (only in Finnish and Swedish).
+Check the average exchange rate for the tax year (availabe in Finnish and Swedish, link to Finnish).

 For capital gains and losses, you must use the exchange rate that was in force at the time of the transaction.

 The return address is marked on the first page of the form.
 Do not attach any receipts or free-form clarifications to the form; store them for six years after the end of the tax year.
 The Tax Administration will ask you for them, if necessary.